 - FEM Special Award(s) can be presented to individuals for outstanding contributions to Fennoscandian economic geology or mining industry.

 Pertti Lamberg (PhD, geology) CEO of Keliber Oy, Finnish company targeting to be producer of high quality lithium chemical for battery markets in near future.
 Pertti has more than 25 years’ experience in mining industry and academia.

 He has held several positions in Outokumpu and Outotec the last one being Director at Outotec Oyj (Plant Products).
 2011-2016 Pertti worked as a Professor in Geometallurgy in Luleå University of Technology.
 Since 2016 he has been CEO of Keliber.
 Pertti has wide technical expertise from exploration, resource characterization, geometallurgy and process design.

-Mr. Jokela has over 30 years of international experience in mineral exploration, geological research, and project and company management in different mining companies (Outokumpu Mining Oy, Polar Mining Oy, Store Norske Gull As, Northland Mines Oy and the Geological Survey of Finland).
+Mr. Jokela has over 35 years of international experience in mineral exploration, geological research, and project and company management in different mining companies (the Geological Survey of Finland, Outokumpu Mining Oy, Polar Mining Oy, Store Norske Gull As, Northland Mines Oy and Anglo American Ltd).

 Henrik Schiellerup, PhD, Director for Geological Resources and Environment, Geological Survey of Norway (NGU)